Maya Corrigan

 Contrary to the ending Bram Stoker devised for Dracula, no one has yet put a stake in the count’s heart.
 Stoker’s heirs tried to suppress the vampire’s first screen appearance in F.W.
 Murnau’s Nosferatu (1922), suing on grounds of copyright infringement.
 When the estate won the lawsuit, all prints of the film were ordered destroyed.
 But Murnau’s vampire survives to this day, thanks to pirated copies of the film.
 In the vampire culture of the last few decades, Count Dracula’s decendents often attain tragic hero status, a far cry from the evil incarnate that Stoker depicted.

-Conan Doyle attempted to kill his famous character in “The Final Problem,” sending Holmes to his death over Reichenbach Falls in Switzerland.
+Conan Doyle attempted to kill his famous character in his story, “The Final Problem,” sending Holmes to his death over Reichenbach Falls in Switzerland.

 When The Strand magazine published the story in 1893, newspaper headlines reported the detective’s death.
 His fans wore black crepe in mourning.
 Eventually, Conan Doyle gave into demands that he resurrect the beloved detective.
 The resurrections continued after the author’s death as later writers created Sherlock Holmes pastiches.
 Although Conan Doyle never put Count Dracula in one of his stories, Holmes and the count meet in a dozen pastiches.